Here are some of our heartfelt stories we like to share …

 BETTY’S GIRLS go into history as the Godmothers of Silent Voices.

-Betty Kammer, a local horse lover, single handedly funded the rescue of 20 brood mares with 5 foals by their side.
+Bets Kammer, a local horse lover, single handedly funded the rescue of 20 brood mares with 5 foals by their side.
 All horses were heading to slaughter in the summer of 2008.
 All of them were in horrendous physical condition and had had essentially no interactions with humans, including no medical care or basic maintenance.

 Betty’s son Skip and his wife Tami Kammer housed and cared for the horses.

-Within the following three months, through focus, dedication and true friendship each horse was physically healed and trained and new homes were found for all of them.
+Within the following three months, through focus, dedication and true friendship, each horse was physically healed and trained and new homes were found for all of them.

 With volunteers showing up each day on such short notice, this prompt team effort on such a scale was powerful to experience!

-Thank you, Skip and Tami!
+Thank you, Bets, Skip and Tami!

 DOLLY AND PAULINA